The Settings > Project Settings screen allows you to configure settings for a specific commercetools project.

 The Store Settings allow you to limit the data available in your store.
 They can be used to automatically filter your product data before sending it to the storefront application.

 Languages: Define the languages that should be available in the store.
 Translations in other languages are automatically removed from all localized fields before sending the product data to the storefront application.
 This affects product details, search results, and cart line items.
 If no languages are specified, no filtering takes place and all translations remain in the product data.
 The order of the languages can be used by language selectors in your storefront application.
-Change the order by simply moving a language tag to a new position.
+Change the order by moving a language tag to a new position.

 Note: Only project languages can be added to a store.
 If the desired language is not available in the store settings you have to add it to your project first.